How to be happy: Tips for cultivating contentment

 Gratitude is more than saying thank you.
 It's a sense of wonder, appreciation and, yes, thankfulness for life.
 It's easy to go through life without recognizing your good fortune.
 Often, it takes a serious illness or other tragic event to jolt people into appreciating the good things in their lives.
 Don't wait for something like that to happen to you.

 Make a commitment to practice gratitude.
 Each day identify at least one thing that enriches your life.
 When you find yourself thinking an ungrateful thought, try substituting a grateful one.
 For example, replace "My sister forgot my birthday" with "My sister has always been there for me in tough times."

-Let gratitude be the last thought before you go to sleep.
-Let gratitude also be your first thought when you wake up in the morning.
+Think about what you're grateful for before you go to sleep and when you wake up in the morning.

 Develop the habit of seeing the positive side of things.
-You needn't become overly optimistic— after all, bad things do happen.
+You needn't become overly optimistic — after all, bad things do happen.
 It would be silly to pretend otherwise.
 But you don't have to let the negatives color your whole outlook on life.
-Remember that what is right about you almost always trumps what is wrong.
+Remember that what is right about you almost always is more than what is wrong.

 If you're not an optimistic person by nature, it may take time for you to change your pessimistic thinking.
 Start by recognizing negative thoughts as you have them.
 Then take a step back and ask yourself these key questions: